 This model did a good job at collecting pet hair, matching the performance of the top products.
 However, the Deik finished out this metric with a subpar performance at collecting oatmeal, tending to spread it out as much as it collected it, performing identically to the Dyson V6.

 Accounting for 20% of the total score, our Ease of Use metric judged each stick vacuum on how easy it is to use while cleaning, looking at things like its maneuverability and its ability to clean up close to walls and under furniture.
 The Deik did reasonably well, earning a 6 out of 10 for its performance.

 The Deik doesn't have any cleaning modes, taking a one size fits all approach to cleaning.
 It also does about average at cleaning close to the wall of a room and into a corner, only leaving a small amount of debris behind.

 This vacuum did impress us with its prowess at cleaning under furniture, reaching underneath the entirety of our simulated sofa, or about 37".

 This stick vacuum is also a little on the louder side, with the motor being much closer to your ear than some of the other products.
-We measured the dBa level of each vacuum, with the chart below showing our results.
+We measured the dBa level of each vacuum.

 The Deik does have a swivel joint at the end, making maneuvering a breeze.
 There isn't any storage for the single included accessory on the vacuum, but there is a spot on its wall mount.